15 Essential Sales Skills High Performing Salespeople Live and Breathe

-Since our work focuses on both skill and will — the skillset as well as the mindset necessary for sales success — we often get asked what the specific, core sales skills are that every salesperson today needs to have.
+Since our work focuses on both skill and will — the skillset as well as the mindset necessary for sales success — we often get asked what the specific, essential sales skills are that every salesperson today needs to have.
 Amid new technological advancements and emphasis on sales enablement tech and AI, shifting buyer preferences, an increasingly competitive market and general economic uncertainty, adaptability will always be one of the keys to staying ahead in the dynamic world of sales.
 But there are also some fundamental skills that high performers consistently emphasize to remain successful in this evolving environment.

 Prospecting Skills